jhoelzel/jhoelzel.github.io/_posts/2022-08-06-using-exitcodes-to-wait-for-infra.md

 # do something
 ```

-And there we go, if our host is reachable (the return code of the ping command does equal 0 for success), it will execute the code.
+And there we go.
+If our host is reachable (the return code of the ping command does equal 0 for success), it will execute the code.
 Otherwise it will loop until the end of time in one minute steps ;)